jrestall/remix-kit/README.md

 ## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to develop Remix Kit locally.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to develop RemixKit locally.

 ## Supporting RemixKit

-Remix Kit is an MIT-licensed open source project with its ongoing development made possible entirely by volunteer time.
+RemixKit is an MIT-licensed open source project with its ongoing development made possible entirely by volunteer time.
 If you'd like to support this effort, please consider [sponsoring](https://github.com/sponsors/jrestall).

 ## Credit